Route outline for walk gw165:

 Send us your photographs and pictures from your walks and hikes

-We would love to see your walk photographs and pictures walk gw165 Carnedd Dafydd from Ogwen Cottage, Llyn Ogwen.
-Please send them as email attachments (configured for any computer) along with your name to:
+We would love to see your photographs and pictures from walk gw165 Carnedd Dafydd from Ogwen Cottage, Llyn Ogwen.
+Send them in to us as email attachments (configured for any computer) along with your name and where the picture was taken to:

 and we shall do our best to publish them.